Laira Traction and Rolling Stock Maintenance Depot

 After sixty years as a steam depot, servicing locomotives used on the Exeter to Plymouth line that runs past the shed as well as local lines, diesels started to arrive in 1958.
 A diesel depot opened in 1962 and was expanded in 1981 to accommodate the High Speed Trains.

+The depot code 'LA' is used to identify rolling stock based there.

 History

 Steam shed

 Laira was the location of the temporary terminus of the South Devon Railway from 5 May 1848 when a small engine shed would have been provided.
 With the completion of the line to Plymouth Millbay railway station on 2 April 1849 a new shed was provided there and the facilities at Laira dismantled, although it remained a junction for the branch line to Sutton Harbour which was mixed gauge for the use of the Plymouth and Dartmoor Railway.